lumese46/Simulation-of-very-cheap-taxi-services/README.md

 # Simulation-of-very-cheap-taxi-services

+1, JAVA SimulatorOne.java # to run the code

 I utilized java to develop a simulation for Qnq’s cheap taxi service, using directed graphs and dijkstra’s algorithm.
 Java’s object-oriented features enabled me to model the routes and taxi service components effectively.
 The use of Dijkstra’s algorithm enabled me to determine the shortest paths and find the